 Behavioral Science and Health Promotion

 This track provides training in research, practice and policies related to aging populations.
 Students learn to use public health and life course perspectives to understand and address health and healthcare issues in aging societies.
 Emphasis is placed on identifying factors that contribute to the health and well-being of aging populations and developing, financing and managing health promotion and integrated healthcare programs that promote healthy aging.
 This track equips students to design, implement, evaluate and disseminate interventions and programs for older adults and their families, in both public and private sectors.
-For more information about this concentration, please visit the SPH Student Handbook.
+For more information about this concentration, please visit the MPH Student Handbook 2014-2015 .

 Gender and Women’s Studies